stellar/soroban-quest/quests/6-asset-interop/README.md

 - `Parent_Account` will be your Quest Account, (what you are given when you run `sq play {n}`) and will be used to deploy an `AllowanceContract`.
 - `Child_Account` will be a secondary account which will interact with your contract.
-Create and fund this Futurenet account on your own.
+Create and fund this Testnet account on your own.

 **For our finale quest, you must build and deploy the `AllowanceContract` using your Quest Account (`Parent_Account`).
 Next grant your deployed contract an